-TOTAL TRAFFIC CONDITIONS

-Critical Lane Volume Level of Service

-Intersection (AM & PM) (LOS, AM & PM)

-US 1 / 42nd Place 229 360 Α A

-US 1 / Crittenden Street 407 582 Α A

-38th Avenue / Hamilton Street 522 1,092 Α В

-40th Place / Gallatin Street / future site access 8.7 12.1 - -

-\In analyzing unsignalized intersections, average vehicle delay for various movements through the intersection is measured in seconds of vehicle delay.
+Intersection TOTAL TRAFFIC CONDITIONS Critical Lane Volume n (AM & PM) Level of Service (LOS, AM & PM) US 1 / 42nd Place 229 360 A A US 1 / Crittenden Street 407 582 А А 38th Avenue / Hamilton Street 522 1,092 А В 40th Place / Gallatin Street / future site access 8.7 12.1 - - In analyzing unsignalized intersections, average vehicle delay for various movements through the intersection is measured in seconds of vehicle delay.
 The numbers shown indicate the greatest average delay for any movement within the intersection.
 According to the Guidelines, delay exceeding 50.0 seconds indicates inadequate traffic operations.
 Values shown as "+999" suggest that the parameters are beyond the normal range of the procedure and should be interpreted as a severe inadequacy.

-Per the Guidelines, adequacy is to be determined with this application.
+Per the Guidelines, adequacy is to be determined with this PPS.
 Based on the traffic analysis above, all critical intersections will operate at adequate levels of service.
 The site is planned to have two access points, one along Gallatin Street and the other along 40th Place.
-The site proposes the internal roadway to be 22 feet wide and maintained as a public alleyway by the City of Hyattsville.
-Staff finds that the proposed plan and circulation layout are acceptable, pursuant to Section 24-123 of the Subdivision Regulations, and conform to the MPOT.
+The PPS shows the internal roadway to be 22 feet wide and maintained as a public alleyway by the City of Hyattsville.
+The plan and circulation layout are acceptable, pursuant to Section 24-123 of the Subdivision Regulations, and conform to the MPOT.